-Program Details Washington Telephone Assistance Program (WTAP) Brief Description Provides low-income households with waivers and discounts on basic telephone service and fees or a community service voice mailbox.
-Legal Authorization 47 CFR Part 54, Subpart E RCW 80.36.410 - RCW 80.36.475 Washington Telephone Assistance Program Funding Source Mix of federal Universal Service Funds and state excise tax funds.
+Program Details Washington Telephone Assistance Program (WTAP) Brief Description WTAP was not funded in 2015-2017 biennium Legislative Budget (ESSB6 6052) and WACs related to WTAP were repealed and the program ended August 31, 2015.
+WTAP provided low-income households with waivers and discounts on basic telephone service and fees or a community service voice mailbox.
+Legal Authorization 47 CFR Part 54, Subpart E. RCW 80.36.410 - RCW 80.36.475 Washington Telephone Assistance Program.
+Funding Source Mix of federal Universal Service Funds and state excise tax funds.
 Up to a 14-cent excise tax on all wire phone lines supplies the state funding.
 Population Served Public assistance program recipients and former recipients of the Community Service Voice Mail Program.
 Eligibility There must be at least one adult in the household receiving benefits from one or more of the following programs: Basic Food or State Food Assistance; TANF or State Family Assistance; Aged, Blind, or Disabled (ABD) assistance; State Supplemental Payment (SSP); specific types of Medical Assistance; Community Options Program Entry System (COPES); chore services; or was referred to the Department by a community agency that provided Community Service Voice Mail.
 Clients must apply for WTAP by contacting their local telephone company and requesting this service.
 Client eligibility for WTAP lasts through the end of the fiscal year in which the client loses eligibility for public assistance.
 Clients eligible through Community Voice Mail are eligible for one additional fiscal year.
-Services A waiver of deposit for local telephone service A one-time-per-address 50% discount on connection fees A reduction in the monthly flat fee for telephone services Linkages Washington Utilities and Transportation Commission Telephone companies serving Washington state residents Universal Service Administration Company (providing federal funds, and pays a partial match for client monthly flat rate fees) Community agencies providing Community Service Voice Mail Department of Commerce Department of Revenue Other public assistance programs
+Services A waiver of deposit for local telephone service.
+A one-time-per-address 50% discount on connection fees.
+A reduction in the monthly flat fee for telephone services.
+Linkages Washington Utilities and Transportation Commission.
+Telephone companies serving Washington state residents.
+Universal Service Administration Company (providing federal funds, and pays a partial match for client monthly flat rate fees).
+Community agencies providing Community Service Voice Mail.
+Department of Commerce.
+Department of Revenue.
+Other public assistance programs.